 In regard to DKA/HHS situations, you will be treating patients with an insulin drip and fluids, along with frequent electrolyte monitoring and replacements.

 Sepsis is a unique creature because it is initially treated with fluids (normal saline / lactated ringers) and broad-spectrum antibiotics.
 The goal is to treat the suspension until you find the exact bug that is causing the system dysfunction and then alter care based on said findings (through cultures).
-Here is a great FreshRN® podcast episode on sepsis.
+Please know that the research and guidelines surrounding sepsis are changing rapidly, so know your hospital’s latest policies and procedures very well!

 Respiratory concerns in the intensive care setting come in the forms of upper-level oxygen support (heated high flow nasal cannula, non-rebreather, BiPAP, CPAP, mechanical ventilation).
 These devices are used until the patient’s respiratory system recovers, and oxygen support can be weaned off.
 You’ll manage these devices together with RT.

 Heart rate dysfunction or rhythm disturbances are managed with antiarrhythmic agents (amiodarone, Cardizem) or anti-hypertensive agents (Cardene, cleviprex).
-If you need more help in cardiac nursing, check out the Cardiac Nurse Crash Course.
+If you need more help in cardiac nursing, check out Cardiac Confidence.

 Brain disorders require confirmation through imaging and can be treated in various ways (surgery, drains, medications or monitoring).
 There is no exact track other than frequent neuro assessments and monitoring.
-If you need more help in cardiac nursing, check out the Neuro Nurse Crash Course.
+If you need more help in neuro nursing, check out Neuro Wise.

 While there are quite a few medications you’ll be administering, here are some of the most important ones to know how to safely give.